Skip to main content

 Leave

-Leave covers any type of time off — vacation, sick days, personal days, etc. Workloom tracks requests, approvals, and running balances per person.
+Leave covers any type of time off — vacation, sick days, personal days, etc. WORKloom tracks requests, approvals, and running balances per person.